data-lessons/gapminder-R/04-ggplot.md

 > - Can you color each violin by its continent?
 >       - Tip: Try out the `fill` aesthetic.
 >
-> Advanced: Suppose you want to examine the distribution of life expectencies across all countries together; that is, you want a single plot of showing the distribution of all life-expectancy values.
+> **Bonus**: Suppose you want to examine the distribution of life expectencies across all countries together; that is, you want a single plot of showing the distribution of all life-expectancy values.
 There are a few geom's that can do this: Can you make one?

 ### Transformations